 Anxiety is an emotion that helps guide us when we encounter a situation that we deem fearful.
 It helps us take the necessary steps to create a life that is safe and is necessary for our survival.
 Deficits in coping strategies and learned perspective distortions can create a hypervigilance with navigating day to day life events.
 These situations create panic, OCD, and social anxiety symptoms if not addressed appropriately.
-Unfortunately avoidance, distracting, or blocking out these emotions just compounds the symptoms and makes them worse.
+Unfortunately, our instinct to avoid, distract, or block out these emotions just compound the symptoms and makes them worse.

 As a family psychiatric nurse practitioner with over 20 years in the field, I’ve assisted many individuals to evaluate the efficacy of their medication for anxiety-based conditions such as:

 - Social Anxiety Disorder